LadyChaoz/Account-Keeper/README.md

 FILE FORMAT
 -----------
-Files should be formatted as below the dotted line, where # is the number of entries and * is a string.
+Files should be formatted as below, where # is the number of entries and * is a string.
 URL's should not include a server name of "www."
 -----------------------------------------
 PWTEXT #